Protecting Children by Empowering Parents

 Familiarize yourself with the Gender Diversity Guidelines.
 Ask your children about:

-• what they are learning in the Health Class
+- what they are learning in the Health Class

-• any other activities and presentations taking place during school hours on topics of inclusivity, diversity, gender, sex, and pronouns
+- any other activities and presentations taking place during school hours on topics of inclusivity, diversity, gender, sex, and pronouns

-• group and individual discussions with the school counsellor
+- group and individual discussions with the school counsellor

-• anything else that is listed under the best practices in the Guidelines.
+- anything else that is listed under the best practices in the Guidelines.

-The following websites offer good resources for parents on the topic of gender identity, including further advice on what to do whether your child is struggling with gender identity issues or not.
+For your reference, the following websites offer good resources for parents on the topic of gender identity, including further advice on what to do whether your child is struggling with gender identity issues or not.

-PAFE- Parents as First Educators is encouraging concerned Canadians to push back against gender identity theory in whatever form it enters our schools (in the curriculum, school events, assemblies, etc.) The link to an exemption form that allows parents to exercise their natural right over their children’s educations is available HERE in both English and French.
+PAFE- Parents as First Educators is encouraging concerned Canadians to push back against gender identity theory in whatever form it enters our schools (in the curriculum, school events, assemblies, etc.) The link to an exemption form that allows parents to exercise their natural right over their children’s educations is available Here in both English and French.

 Canadian Gender Report helps parents raise questions and concerns at their schools regarding gender identity theory or social transitioning of children (a psycho-social intervention that schools should not be undertaking without the involvement of parents and healthcare professionals).
 You can send an email to info@genderreport.ca if you’d like support through this process. you can also find excellent Guidance documents for schools and parents HERE.